fsharp/fslang-design/RFCs/FS-1087-resumable-code.md

 We add a general capability to specify and emit statically compositional resumable code hosted in state machine objects recognized by the F# compiler.
-This allows some F# computation expressions to be implemented via resumable code specified as part of the computation expression implementation.
+This allows some F# computation expressions to be implemented highly efficiently.

 This is used to implement [RFC FS-1097 - tasks](https://github.com/fsharp/fslang-design/blob/master/RFCs/FS-1097-task-builder.md).